Recycling Rocks - The Green Festival Guide

 If you take your own tent and you no longer want it, or it is worn out, either take it back home to re-use or put in a textile recycling bank, or donate through the festival.
 Most festivals now donate left over tents to charities to house people in Africa.
 Tents which are left and thrown away end up going to landfill, causing further damage to the environment.

-Global Hand's Give Me Shelter project runs this scheme http://www.globalhand.org/givemeshelter.
-Give Me Shelter is a campaign to encourage festival-goers to donate their tents and other camping items to charity.
+Global Hand support The Big Tent Recycle.
+The Big Tent Recycle is a campaign to encourage festival-goers to donate their tents and other camping items to charity.

 The same applies with unwanted wellies.
-At last years’ Glastonbury, Frip Ethique, a unique partnership between ECT Recycling and Oxfam worked together to recycle left over equipment, along with wellies.
+During previous years at Glastonbury, Frip Ethique, a unique partnership between ECT Recycling and Oxfam worked together to recycle left over equipment, along with wellies.
 The wellies are sorted then sent to Africa.
-For more information see Glastonbury’s news article on this http://www.glastonburyfestivals.co.uk/news.aspx?id=2325.

 Litter